 - Variety of Educational Programs

 Police Accident Report

-To obtain a copy of a police or accident report, contact our Records Division in person or by mail.
+To obtain a copy of a police or accident report, contact our Records Division in person, by mail or online via our online public disclosure request form.
 Release of report information is under the strict guidelines of the Public Disclosure Law and the Privacy Act.
 There is a processing fee for this service.